Bulgaria posts highest inflation in SEE amongst EU peers

-Bulgaria posted the highest level of inflation in southeastern Europe amongst EU members after annual inflation hit 13.4% in May, according to Eurostat’s provisional data.
+Bulgaria posted the highest level of inflation in Southeastern Europe amongst EU members after annual inflation hit 13.4% in May, according to Eurostat’s provisional data.

 Inflation is soaring around the world, leading to fears of stagflation, largely driven by ballooning food prices and made worse by supply chain disruption related to the pandemic and more recently by the war in Ukraine.

-Inflation in southeastern Europe is high and Bulgaria’s result is the fifth highest in the 27-member EU.
+Inflation in Southeastern Europe is high and Bulgaria’s result is the fifth highest in the 27-member EU.

 On a month-on-month basis, Slovenia posted an even higher result with prices increasing 2.0% in May, Eurostat said, followed by Bulgaria’s 1.3%.